Slavery in Latin America: Enslavement of the peoples of the Americas: the encomienda system

 With the ouster of Christopher Columbus, the Spanish crown sent a royal governor, Fray Nicolás de Ovando, who established the formal encomienda system.
 In many cases, Native Americans were forced to do hard labor and subjected to extreme punishment and death if they resisted.
-One conquistador, Bartolome de las Casas, was sent to the Caribbean to conquer the land in the name of the Spanish crown.
+One conquistador, Bartolomé de las Casas, was sent to the Caribbean to conquer the land in the name of the Spanish crown.
 He was rewarded with an encomienda for the effort he gave in honor of the crown, but after years of seeing the poor treatment of indigenous people, he refused to allow such treatment to continue.
 Las Casas sailed back to Spain, asking King Ferdinand and his wife Isabella to ban Indigenous slavery.
 In return, he suggested the use of African slaves for the hard labor of the new farmlands in the Caribbean, as they had been enslaving their own in a continent-wide system since 700AD.
 By this time, the Spanish had already been using African slaves bought from African Slaving Empires for some of their hard labor in Europe.
-Due to the persuasion of Las Casas, Queen Isabella of Castle forbade Indian slavery and deemed the indigenous to be "free vassals of the crown".
+Due to the persuasion of Las Casas, Queen Isabella of Castille forbade Indian slavery and deemed the indigenous to be "free vassals of the crown".
 Las Casas expanded on the issue in the famous Valladolid debate.
 Various versions of the Leyes de Indias, or Laws of the Indies, from 1512 onwards attempted to regulate the interactions between the settlers and natives.
 The natives continued to fight wars for their improved treatment for hundreds of years.
 Both natives and Spaniards appealed to the Real Audiencias for relief under the encomienda system.
 This caused a greater divide between the Spanish and the lower classes of the indigenous people.
 According to the new laws set in place by the Spanish crown, the indigenous people gained some status, albeit still lower than Spanish citizens.
 This allowed the Spanish to maintain control over the indigenous people by allowing them to assume they would have some power coming from these new laws.
 However, these laws only tricked the indigenous people into agreeing to the encomienda system.
 They were allowed to live a more 'civilized' life among the Spanish but were under the impression they would eventually gain the ability to own land for themselves, which was never the intention of the Spanish citizens.